What’s The Best Low Cost / Cheap Web Hosting for Your Website?

 Disclosure: I receive referral fees from companies mentioned on this site, including the ones mentioned in this quiz.
 My recommendations are based on my experiences as an independent paying customer or consultant to a paying customer.

-Based on my experience working with many hosting companies, there are a few that are a particulary good fit for anyone who values budget & cost above all else.
+Based on my experience working with many hosting companies, there are a few that are a particularly good fit for anyone who values budget & cost above all else.
 Here’s a summary of the companies included in the quiz.

-Best Low Cost Hosting Choices
+Best Low Cost Hosting Summary

 |Name||Best if you want…||Discounts!|